ENTRDEESFRPTIT

 3

-We prepare a legally binding transfer agreement between buyer and seller.
-Both parties review the terms and sign digitally through our platform.
+We prepare a legally binding IPv4 transfer agreement between buyer and seller.
+Both parties review the terms and approve digitally through the platform in a secure manner.

 4

-Complete payment via SWIFT bank transfer (no extra fees) or Stripe credit card (5% processing fee).
-Funds are held securely in escrow.
+Complete your payment via SWIFT bank transfer or Stripe credit card.
+Funds are held in secure escrow protection until the IPv4 transfer is completed.

 5

-We submit the transfer request to the relevant RIR and manage the process until the IPv4 block is officially reassigned to your organization.
+We submit the IPv4 transfer request to the relevant RIR and manage the entire process until the IPv4 block is officially assigned to your organization.

 RECOMMENDED